LuciaBlanc/MasterThesis_Cutoff_Estimation/README.md

 ## Final Master's Thesis - Data Science UOC
 ### Lucia Blanc Velázquez

+The final master's thesis is title *Assessing a Novel Approach to Cut-off Estimation Using Bootstrapping: A Simulation-Based Study*, where a new method of estimating cut-offs in continuous biomarkers is proposed, combining statistical models with bootstrap resampling techniques and based on a real clinical need, aiming to provide a more robust and flexible statistical solution.

 ## Repository contents:
 - **Readme.md:** Description of the project content.